Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Modelling cluster number counts

 \subsection{Scaling relations}

 A key issue is to relate the observed SZ flux, $Y_{500}$, to the mass $M_{500}$ of the cluster.
-As we show in Sect.~\ref{sec:constraints}, cosmological constraints are sensitive to the normalization and slope of the assumed $Y_{500}$--$M_{500}$ relation.
+As we show in Sect.~\ref{sec:constraints}, cosmological constraints are sensitive to the normalization, slope and scatter of the assumed $Y_{500}$--$M_{500}$ relation.
 We thus paid considerable attention to deriving the most accurate scaling relations possible, with careful handling of statistical and systematic uncertainties, and to testing their impact on the derived cosmological parameters.

-The baseline relation is obtained from an observational calibration of the $Y_{500}$--$M_{500}$ relation on one-third of the cosmological sample, using the mass derived from the X-ray $\YX$--$M_{500}$ relation, $M_{500}^{\YX}$, as a mass proxy.
-Here $\YX$ is the X-ray analogue of the SZ signal, defined in Appendix~\ref{app:scaling}. $Y_{500}$ is then measured interior to $R_{500}^{\YX}$, the radius corresponding to $M_{500}^{\YX}$.
-The relation is corrected for Malmquist bias effects, and we carefully propagate the statistical and systematic uncertainties on the relation between $M_{500}^{\YX}$ and the true mass $\Mv$.
-The mean bias between these two quantities, $(1-b)$, has been estimated from comparison with the predictions from several sets of numerical simulations, as detailed in Appendix~\ref{app:scaling}.
+The baseline relation is obtained from an observational calibration of the $Y_{500}$--$M_{500}$ relation on one-third of the cosmological sample.
+The calibration uses $M_{500}^{\YX}$, the mass derived from the X-ray $\YX$--$M_{500}$ relation, as a mass proxy.
+Here $\YX$ is the X-ray analogue of the SZ signal introduced by \citet{kra06}, as defined in Appendix~\ref{app:scaling}. $Y_{500}$ is then measured interior to $R_{500}^{\YX}$, the radius corresponding to $M_{500}^{\YX}$.
+The mean bias between $M_{500}^{\YX}$ and the true mass, $(1-b)$, is assumed to account for all possible observational biases (departure from hydrostatic equilibrium (HE), absolute instrument calibration, temperature inhomogeneities, residual selection bias, etc) as discussed in full in Appendix~\ref{app:scaling}.
+In practice, the plausible range for this mean bias $(1-b)$ was estimated by comparing the observed relation with predictions from several sets of numerical simulations, as detailed in Appendix~\ref{app:scaling}.

-The large uncertainties on $(1-b)$ are due to the dispersion in predictions from the various simulation sets, which is a limiting factor in our analysis.
-In the following, our baseline approach is to fix $b$ to the value $(1-b)=0.80$.
-This value is to be considered an average over the cluster population, and is assumed to be redshift independent.
-On a cluster-by-cluster basis it would be expected to be stochastic, contributing to scatter in the \mbox{$Y_{500}$--$M_{500}$} relation given below.
-In our analysis of systematic uncertainties on the derived cosmological parameters, we also consider a case where $(1-b)$ can vary occupying the range $[0.7,1.0]$ with a flat prior.